yanovskyi/linkShrink/README.md

 1. b) For Using app as service use these endpoints from routes/main.ts file:

+    - For adding new linkItem
     router.post('/add', MainController.addNewLink);

-    // Works for both modes - service and with server side rendering with redirection
+    - Works for both modes - service and with server side rendering with redirection router.get('/ls/:linkHash', MainController.checkLinkAndRedirect);

-    router.get('/ls/:linkHash', MainController.checkLinkAndRedirect);

-    // For service mode - for allowing getting list of linkShrink items by outer source
+    - For service mode - for allowing getting list of linkShrink items by outer source router.get('/getList', MainController.getList);

-    router.get('/getList', MainController.getList);

-    // For removing item from the list
+    - For removing item from the list router.post('/remove/:linkId', MainController.removeLink);

-    router.post('/remove/:linkId', MainController.removeLink);

-    // For updating item in the list by id
+    - For updating item in the list by id router.put('/edit/:linkId', MainController.updateLink);

-    router.put('/edit/:linkId', MainController.updateLink);

-    // For rendering mode we use post due to html form
+    - For rendering mode we use post due to html form router.post('/edit/:linkId', MainController.updateLink);

-    router.post('/edit/:linkId', MainController.updateLink);

 P.S.
 After finishing work with app don't forget stop docker container and node server of course :-)